Kolten Wong Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The Angels have the 17th-ranked team ERA among all MLB pitching staffs (4.24).
+- The Angels have a 4.27 team ERA that ranks 18th among all league pitching staffs.

-- The Angels rank 14th in baseball in home runs allowed (67 total, one per game).
+- Angels pitchers combine to rank 15th in baseball in home runs surrendered (70 total, 1.1 per game).

-- The righty last appeared in relief on Saturday, when he tossed six innings against the Houston Astros, allowing five earned runs while giving up nine hits.
+- In his last time out on Sunday, the right-hander went six innings against the Houston Astros, giving up one earned run while surrendering four hits.

+- The 27-year-old has put up a 4.47 ERA and 8 strikeouts per nine innings across nine games this season, while allowing a batting average of .245 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.